dmtrang13/idatt2104-CRDT-Notes/README.md

 - `RgaText`, a replicated growable array for text with inserts, deletes, and tombstones.
 - `Replica`, which combines the CRDT structures into one document replica.

-The frontend has its own JavaScript RGA model for the browser demo. `frontend/editor.js` owns UI state and rendering, while `frontend/websocket.js` owns connection, reconnect, send, and sync behavior.
+The frontend has its own JavaScript RGA model for the browser demo. `frontend/stores/editor.js` owns UI state and rendering, while `frontend/stores/websocket.js` owns connection, reconnect, send, and sync behavior. `frontend/stores/login.js` and `frontend/stores/home.js` handle session login, invite links, document listing, and document creation.

-The backend in `backend/server.js` serves frontend files, validates WebSocket messages, persists operations, performs missing-op sync, and uses PostgreSQL `LISTEN/NOTIFY` so multiple server processes can observe new operations.
+The backend in `backend/server.js` serves frontend files from `frontend/views` and `frontend/stores`, validates HTTP/WebSocket auth, validates WebSocket messages, persists operations, performs missing-op sync, and uses PostgreSQL `LISTEN/NOTIFY` so multiple server processes can observe new operations.

 `cpp/crdt_wasm.cpp` exposes `WasmDocument` with `insertAfter`, `erase`, `eraseWith`, `text`, and `columns` for Emscripten builds.

-`backend/crdt_bridge.cpp` is a placeholder boundary for later connecting the Node backend to the C++ CRDT core through a native addon, child process, or WebAssembly.

 ## External Code